 Social psychologists call it ‘The Law of Reciprocity’ and it basically implies that when someone does something nice for you, you will have a deep-rooted psychological urge to do something nice in return.

-There are times I would have other writers and authors coming to my blog and website to read and support my projects by commenting on my posts that they happened to like and really felt have inspired them and that they can learn from.
-Some of them would subscribe to receive my articles and posts directly to their emails.
-I mean, these are like minded people, who like me, love to read and constantly keep learning.
-So, anyway, when they comment on my posts, most of the time, I also like to go to their sites to see their projects and work, and of course read their posts.
+There are times we would have other writers and authors commenting on our blog posts that they happened to like and really felt have inspired them, or resonated with them.
+Some of them would even subscribe to receive our articles and posts directly to their emails.
+So anyway, when they comment on our posts, most of the time, I also like to go to their sites to see their projects and work, and of course read their posts.
 And guess what?
-I also happen to find something to comment about, and sometimes I will do it as a return of kindness for what they did for me.
+I also happen to find something to comment about and sometimes I will do it as a return of kindness for what they did for us.

 The principle also suggests that others will reciprocate in kind based upon the way you treat them.
 The world gives you what you give to the world.
 And it doesn’t have to come from the receiver you have given to; it can come from someone else in the world at another time.
 Because some people may not be in positions to give you anything back.
 There is this saying that says, “God has a way to pay people back for their kindness and good deeds.”

-Salespeople and all other types of business professions use this law to their advantage to pursue and make consumers buying their goods and services.
-That’s why people in businesses give you free services, goods, and samples.
+Salespeople and all other types of business professions use this law to their advantage to pursue and make consumers buying their goods and services by giving them free trial services and product samples.

-The Bible also says in Luke chapter 6 verse 38, reading from Living Bible translation, “For if you give, you will get!
+It also says in the book of Luke chapter 6 verse 38, reading from Living Bible translation, “For if you give, you will get!
 Your gift will return to you in full and overflowing measure, pressed down, shaken together to make room for more, and running over.
 Whatever measure you use to give—large or small—will be used to measure what is given back to you.”
-We will receive from others in proportion to our generosity.
+So basically we will receive from others in proportion to our generosity.